Our Rivers and Global Warming Work

 Greening Water Infrastructure: 21st century solutions to protect clean water, health, and public safety.
 Projects include transforming our infrstructure to include restoring floodplains, ensuring water supply, and removing unsafe dams.

 Clean water is essential to our health, our communities, and our lives.
-Yet our water infrastructure – drinking water, wastewater and stormwater systems, dams and levees – is seriously outdated.
+Yet our water infrastructure – drinking water, wastewater and stormwater systems, dams and levees – grave; is seriously outdated.
 In addition, we have degraded much of our essential natural infrastructure – forests, streams, wetlands, and floodplains.
 Global warming will worsen the situation, as rising temperatures, increased water demands, extended droughts, and intense storms strain our water supplies, flood our communities and pollute our waterways.

 Many federal policies still encourage the same backward-looking water management approaches that didn't work in the past and are even less suited to the future.
 This report shared 10 reforms that showcase teh best ways we can change federal policies and embrace a forward-looking approach to water managemente